 {172}

-judgment, if the explanation that our brother has given of Ephesians I:10, and of @Galatians 4: 4, is right.
-Do they find also that the application of the expression &#8220;the dispensation of the fulness of times&#8221; to the present dispensation is correct?
+judgment, if the explanation that our brother has given of @Ephesians 1: 10, and of @Galatians 4: 4, is right.
+Do they find also that the application of the expression "the dispensation of the fulness of times" to the present dispensation is correct?
 Let us pay great attention to the scope of this question.
 God has been pleased to reveal to the church the mystery of a future dispensation; the system of the author of the pamphlet hides the mystery and plunges the church back again into ignorance in this respect.
-It has not been God&#8217;s will that the Christians from among the Gentiles should be ignorant that Israel was rejected, as a nation, but only during the period of the coming in of the fulness of the Gentiles.
+It has not been God's will that the Christians from among the Gentiles should be ignorant that Israel was rejected, as a nation, but only during the period of the coming in of the fulness of the Gentiles.
 The author makes this mystery once more unknown, and would have the Jews, as a national body, take their place in the fulness of the Gentiles.

 The supremacy of Christ over all things is found set forth in the first chapter of the Epistle to the Colossians as distinct from His supremacy in the church.
 The one pertains to His rights of Creator although He enjoys them as man; the other to the power of His resurrection, according to which He is head of the body (see, for the first, @Colossians 1: 15, 16, and for the second, verse 18).
 So little is it true that these words, the church and all things, are identical terms, that, in the passage (@Ephesians 1: 10), the gathering together of all things is a mystery revealed to the church, and that, at the end of the chapter, we have Christ, Head of His body, the church, over all things.

-I do not say what the pamphlet makes me say, &#8216;that the dispensation of the fulness of times has failed&#8217;; for I deny entirely that that dispensation has come.
-I add, that salvation through the blood of Christ existed before this dispensation, and, in like manner, as there will be faithful ones under the Antichrist, it is evident that access to the throne of grace will yet be open; but that does not prevent the fact, that this dispensation is in a state of ruin, that the apostasy exists, because the word of God affirms that the presence of the Antichrist will be the signal that the apostasy has already arrived.| I repeat what I said in my pamphlet, viz., that the
+I do not say what the pamphlet makes me say, 'that the dispensation of the fulness of times has failed'; for I deny entirely that that dispensation has come.
+I add, that salvation through the blood of Christ existed before this dispensation, and, in like manner, as there will be faithful ones under the Antichrist, it is evident that access to the throne of grace will yet be open; but that does not prevent the fact, that this dispensation is in a state of ruin, that the apostasy exists, because the word of God affirms that the presence of the Antichrist will be the signal that the apostasy has already arrived¦.
+I repeat what I said in my pamphlet, viz., that the

-| Note to translation.&#8212;This refers to 1 @John 2: 18, connected with @2 Thessalonians 2.
+¦Note to translation. -- This refers to @1 John 2: 18, connected with @2 Thessalonians 2.
 But apostasy is used generally in the sense in which all used it and applied it to the state of the professing church under Popery.
 Here it is merely the argument from the passage, that the existence of saints did not prove there was no ruin, for there would be saints under Antichrist.
 I do not believe the apostasy or Antichrist to be yet come.
 This is unfolded farther on.

 {173}